Visit this fully-restored flour mill and bakery nestled in the village of Talgarth.

 Susie and I went to visit this week and were truly impressed with what the community have achieved.
 The building has been beautifully restored and the short tour was illuminating.
 To think that mills were such a common feature of our landscape 150 years ago but to find a fully working mill in the 21st century is very rare.

 The riverside cafe at the mill serves great coffee and of course fantastic bread baked on the premises.
-I can throughly recommend the ‘miller’s lunch’, which is a spiced up ploughman’s lunch with ham from the well know George’s Butchers across the street.
+I can thoroughly recommend the ‘miller’s lunch’, which is a spiced-up ploughman’s lunch with ham from the well-known George’s Butchers across the street.

 Information on the mill’s opening times can be found on their website.

 Gliffaes Country House Hotel is nestled in the heart of the Brecon Beacons National Park.
 We’ve created a useful guide of local attractions and activities here, containing information on walks, things to do, local shopping and places to visit, which you can use to help map out your visit to the Brecon Beacons.